subhay389/Flicks/README.md

 The following **required** functionality is complete:

-- [ ] User can view a list of movies currently playing in theaters from The Movie Database.
+- [check] User can view a list of movies currently playing in theaters from The Movie Database.
-- [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [check] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
+- [check] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+- [check] User can pull to refresh the movie list.

 The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
+- [cross] User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
+- [cross] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [cross] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [cross] All images fade in as they are loading.
-- [ ] Customize the UI.
+- [cross] Customize the UI.

 The following **additional** features are implemented: